Yukselcsgn/dynamic_web_scraper/README.md

 ---

 ## Configuration
-All user agents and proxies are now managed in `config.json`:
+All user agents and proxies are managed in `config.json`:
 ```json
 {
   "user_agents": ["...", "..."],